centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 #### Information required during configuration

-- Centreon web login with admin rights.
+- Centreon web login with administration rights.

 > Even with a correctly sized server, you should have in mind the best
-> practices & recommandations when creating views so you don't face
+> practices and recommendations when creating views so you do not face
 > performance issues.

-### Centreon MAP web interface
+### Centreon MAP (Legacy) web interface

 #### License

 The web interface requires the license to be available and valid on Centreon's central server.
-To do this, you must contact the support [Centreon support team](https://centreon.force.com/) to get & install your license key.
+To do this, you must contact the support [Centreon support team](https://centreon.force.com/) to get and install your license key.

 #### Compatibility

-The Centreon MAP web interface is compatible with the following web browsers:
+The Centreon MAP (Legacy) web interface is compatible with the following web browsers:

 * Google Chrome (latest version at the time of Centreon software release and above).
 Please visit the [Google Chrome FAQ](https://support.google.com/chrome/a/answer/188447?hl=en) for a description of the Chrome support policy.
 * Mozilla Firefox (latest version at the time of Centreon software release and above).
 Please visit the [Mozilla FAQ](https://www.mozilla.org/en-US/firefox/organizations/faq/) for a description of the Firefox support policy.
-* Apple Safari (latest version at the time of Centreon software release and above)
+* Apple Safari (latest version at the time of Centreon software release and above).
-* Microsoft Edge Chromium (latest version at the time of Centreon software release and above)
+* Microsoft Edge Chromium (latest version at the time of Centreon software release and above).

 If an update to those supported browsers was to cause an incompatibility, Centreon would work on a fix in the shortest possible time (for supported Centreon versions).
 Though other browsers may work, Centreon will not attempt to resolve problems with browsers other than those listed above.

 Your screen resolution must be at least 1280 x 768.

-### Centreon MAP Desktop Client
+### Centreon MAP (Legacy) Desktop Client

 - 4 GB of RAM minimum, 8 GB advised (mandatory for 10,000 or more services)
 - **Java 64 bits version 8**